matheus23/elm-markdown-transforms/README.md

 See the documentation at [package.elm-lang.org](https://package.elm-lang.org/packages/matheus23/elm-markdown-transforms/latest/).

-This package is for working with [elm-markdown](https://package.elm-lang.org/packages/dillonkearns/elm-markdown/latest/).
+This package is for working with the [dillonkearns/elm-markdown](https://package.elm-lang.org/packages/dillonkearns/elm-markdown/latest/) package.
 It aims to make it easier for the users of elm-markdown to write more sophisticated [Renderer](https://package.elm-lang.org/packages/dillonkearns/elm-markdown/latest/Markdown-Renderer)s.

 Some examples of tasks with markdown that this library may make easier for you: